-Section 1: The officers of the Club shall consist of a Commodore, a Vice-Commodore, a Rear-Commodore, a Port Captain, a Secretary, and a Treasurer, each of which shall be elected to a one year term and shall hold office until a successor is elected.
+Section 1.
+The officers of the Club shall consist of Commodore, a Vice-Commodore, a Vice Commodore of Racing, a Rear Commodore, a Port Captain, a Secretary, and a Treasurer, each of which shall be elected to a one-year term and shall hold office until a successor is elected.

-Section 2: The Board of Directors shall consist of the officers, the immediate past Commodore, and six Directors elected from the membership, each for a two year term, so arranged that three terms of directors expire each year.
+Section 2.
+The Board of Directors shall consist of the Officers, the immediate Past Commodore, and 5 Directors elected from the membership, each for a two-year term, so arranged that two or three terms of Directors expire each year.

 Section 3: In the event of a vacancy in office of Commodore, the Vice-Commodore shall succeed to that position.
 A vacancy in any other office or position shall be filled by action of the Board of Directors.